binjr/binjr/README.md

 >   mvn exec:java -Dbinjr.version=2.3.0 -f  mvn exec:java -f <(curl https://binjr.eu/run-binjr.pom)
 >   ```

-that way, you do not need to worry about keeping your copy of ***binjr*** up to date: you will always start the latest version that was published over on [Maven Central](https://search.maven.org/search?q=g:%22eu.binjr%22) (unless you explicitly set the desired version, see above).
+Runnning ***binjr*** that way means that you don't need to worry about keeping your copy up to date: it will always start the latest version that was published over on [Maven Central](https://search.maven.org/search?q=g:%22eu.binjr%22) (unless you explicitly set the desired version, see above).
-Downloaded components are cached locally by Maven , so that it need to download them again every time you wish to run the application.
+Downloaded components are cached locally by Maven, so that it need to download them again every time you wish to run the application.

 Remember, however, that in order to run ***binjr*** that way, you not only need to have Apache Maven installed on your